Michael-Winn/python_qmd_graphing/README.md

 * [X] Give better names to saved outputs

 * [X] Look into the possibility of making the plotting_functions more compact and modular

+* [ ] Fix the density output in the test_new class python and change the name of the former, add the run ability to the density and plot info class